kevalpanwala27/To-Do-List-Website/README.md

 # To-Do-List-Website
-This is a simple TO-Do-List Website made by using html5, css3, NodeJs, express and EJS.
+This is a simple To-Do-List Website made by using html5, css3, NodeJs, express, EJS and for database we have use mongodb and mongoose.